 Title and description

-Most users ignore your Website title (shown in the title bar of the browser) while visiting it.
-But they do when they search information in search engines and go through the search results – your site is shown there with its title, and description by which users decide is it worth visiting.
+Most users ignore your Website title (shown in the browser’s title bar) while visiting it.
+But they do when they search for information in search engines and go through the search results – your site is shown there with its title and description, by which users decide if it is worth visiting.
 That’s why the title and description must reflect the theme and content of your site 100% correctly and be understandable, catching, and promising for users.

-But what’s about search engines?
+But what about search engines?
 I think it is no secret that the content of the tag title plays the greatest role when search engines sort your site among other search results.
-Having certain keywords in the title gives your site a better position for these keywords.
-But it’s not correct to place your keywords in the title using or even not using commas.
-It’s a kind of art to find a balance between a wish to be #1 in search engines and fear of being caught for spamming.
+Certain keywords in the title give your site a better position for these keywords.
+But it’s incorrect to place your keywords in the header using or even not using commas.
+It’s a kind of art to find a balance between wishing to be #1 in search engines and fearing being caught for spamming.

-1. 1.
-Check the popularity of your keywords at keywords selector tool, for example, at http://inventory.overture.com/d/searchinventory/suggestion/
+- 1. Check the popularity of your keywords at the keywords selector tool, for example, at http://inventory.overture.com/d/searchinventory/suggestion/

 2. Decide which keywords are main for your Website – this depends on how competitive a keyword is, i.e., how many sites appear in search results for this term.
-If competition is too high and you feel that you can’t devote all your efforts and money to climbing up in search results, I would recommend you to select less competitive keywords to be main.
-Otherwise, it will be only wasting your time, money, and efforts without visible results.
+If the competition is too high and you feel that you can’t devote all your efforts and money to climbing up in search results, I recommend selecting less competitive keywords to be main.
+Otherwise, without visible results, it will waste time, cash, and effort.
 If you think you can afford to fight in this SEO game to win the first prize – top position in a search engine, the great go-ahead to start your promotion campaign – how exactly – it’s a theme of another article.

-3. When you have selected the main keywords for your homepage, write it one under another in decreasing order of popularity.
+3. When you have selected the main keywords for your homepage, write them one under another in decreasing order of popularity.
 For our example, it looks like (taken from Overture’s database for June 2005): 1479805 car new 1269118 car used 1041861 car part 371108 car dealer 292644 car sale.
-As you see, all these keywords start from “car,” so it must be the first word in the title.
-Then “attach” there all other words in decreasing order of popularity but trying to keep the title readable, understandable, catching, and promising for users.
+All these keywords start from “car,” so it must be the first word in the title.
+Then, “attach” all the other terms in decreasing order of popularity while trying to keep the title readable, understandable, catching, and promising for users.

-Yes, I know, it’s not easy.
+Yes, I know it’s not easy.
 You can even spend all day thinking of this dilemma.
-But don’t give up, and finally, you will invent the best solution that will bring success to your site.
-So what we can use for our example: “Car new & used, car part by the dealer for sale.”
-You can see that Google, for example, shows and takes into account only the first 6-8 words of the title, so there is no sense to make it longer.
+But don’t give up; finally, you will invent the best solution that will bring success to your site.
+So what can we use for our example: “Car new & used, car part by the dealer for sale?”
+You can see that Google, for example, shows and takes into account only the first 6-8 words of the title, so there is no sense in making it longer.

 Do the same thing for description – write 2-3 short sentences that fully describe your Website for users and contain your main keywords.
-You may ask what to do with the rest keywords?
-Leave them in meta tags, add them to text content – they will play their role.
+You may ask what to do with the rest of the keywords.
+Leave them in meta tags and add them to text content – they will play their role.
 Also, you can optimize other site pages for these keywords – using them in the title, description, and so on.

 Tip 4.